LPCDRP/hybran/README.md

 ### How to run
 This can be executed on one or many genomes.
 The more reference annotations included, the more accurate the annotation will be and less ambiguity will exist for the target genomes.
+Input can be a FASTA, a list of FASTAs (space-separated), a directory containing FASTAs, or a File Of FileNames (FOFN) of FASTAs.
 ```
 annotub                                                     \
     --genomes /dir/to/FASTAs                                \